ElenaKoch-com/ElenaKoch-com.github.io/Cabbage.md

 ## Prerequisites

-First, download the following software from the official websites to your default directory:
+Download the following software from the official websites to your default directory:
 - **Cabbage** [https://cabbageaudio.com](https://cabbageaudio.com)
    > Free software for prototyping audio instruments with the Csound audio.
 - **REAPER**  [https://www.reaper.fm](https://www.reaper.fm)